TomciusRomcius/ECommerce/README.md

 * Role-based auth using Keycloak.

 ## Design
-* Used microservice architecture mainly to more deeply learn about how enterprise apps work.
+* Built a microservice-based architecture to gain hands-on experience with distributed systems and enterprise application design.
+* Implemented the CQRS pattern by separating write and read models, using dedicated write databases per service and a centralized read database.
+The read model is kept in sync via Kafka events processed by an API worker service.
+This improves read performance and scalability of PostgreSQL instances, at the cost of eventual consistency between write and read models.
-* Containerized the whole application using Docker, set up a development environment using Docker Compose and a simple Kubernetes cluster (not finished).
+* Containerized the entire system using Docker and set up local development with Docker Compose, alongside an experimental Kubernetes cluster (in progress).
-* Implemented auth using the Keycloak identity provider.
+* Integrated authentication and role-based authorization using Keycloak as an identity provider.
-* Followed a code-first approach to database design using EF Core.
+* Followed a code-first approach to Designed and implemented a payment system with support for Stripe integration.database design using EF Core.
-* Created a payment system that currently supports Stripe.
+* Designed a payment system with support for Stripe integration.

+## Prerequisites
+* Docker + Docker Compose
+* Stripe CLI (only if testing checkout)
+* LocalStack account and auth token.

 ## Setup
 ### Start the app